yclas/documentation/manage-users.md

 ---
-title:  Manage and browse users profile
+title:  Manage users
 date:   2015-12-08 11:16:00
 categories: Users
 tags: [Users]
-permalink: /manage-browse-users-profile/
+permalink: /manage-users/
 ---
 This guide explains how you can manage your website users.
 Appart from the possibility of adding a new user, you can also edit or delete or mark an existing user as spam and view ads or orders created by them.